What We Know About Charlottesville Suspect James Alex Fields Jr.

-A grey Dodge Challenger rammed into a crowd of people protesting a white nationalist rally in Charlottesville, Virginia on Saturday, killing Heather Heyer, a 32-year-old paralegal, and injuring 19 others.
-On Sunday afternoon UVA Health System said ten of the victims remain hospitalized in good condition, and nine others have been released.
+A gray Dodge Challenger rammed into a crowd of people protesting a white-nationalist rally in Charlottesville, Virginia, on Saturday, killing Heather Heyer, a 32-year-old paralegal, and injuring 19 others.
+On Sunday afternoon, UVA Health System said ten of the victims remain hospitalized in good condition, and nine others have been released.

 James Alex Fields Jr., 20, has been charged with the crime.
 Reports suggest he’s been fascinated by white supremacy and Nazism for several years, and traveled from Ohio to Virginia to attend the Unite the Right rally of white nationalists and other hate groups.
 Here’s what we know about him so far:

 • Fields was raised in Northern Kentucky by a single mother, Samantha Bloom, who is paraplegic.
-His uncle told the Washington Post that Fields never knew his father because he was killed by a drunk diver five months before his birth.
+His uncle told the Washington Post that Fields never knew his father because he was killed by a drunk driver five months before his birth.

 • The uncle said he mainly saw Fields at family gatherings, and found him “not really friendly, more subdued.”
 He said Fields’s father left him money in a trust kept by his uncle.
 “When he turned 18, he demanded his money, and that was the last I had any contact with him,” the uncle said.